-- Pedestrians: Pedestrians have the right-of-way at marked crosswalks, in intersections, and on sidewalks
+- Pedestrians - Pedestrians have the right-of-way at marked crosswalks, in intersections, and on sidewalks

 extending across a service drive, building entrance, or driveway.
 Pedestrians crossing

 a street at any point other than within a marked crosswalk or within an unmarked crosswalk

 at an intersection shall yield the right-of-way to all vehicles on the street.
 No

-pedestrian shall stand on the traveled portion of any street, alley, or driveway
+pedestrian shall stand on the traveled portion of any street, alley, or driveway in

-- Recreational Vehicles: Recreational vehicles are prohibited from overnight parking or camping on campus without
+- Recreational Vehicles - Recreational vehicles are prohibited from overnight parking or camping on campus without

 prior authorization and permit issued by the CTX PD.
-RVs may only be parked
+RVs may only be parked in areas

 skateboards will not be permitted on or in buildings, on rails, steps, retaining or

-landscape walls, benches, handrails, etc. Rollerblad and skateboard personnel must
+landscape walls, benches, handrails, etc. Rollerblade and skateboard personnel must

 yield the right of way to pedestrian and vehicular traffic at all times.